Charity10/Charity10/README.md

 * 😄 Pronouns: She/her
 * ⚡ Fun fact: I have a very good memory, I can recall events from a very long time ago vividly

-## Project I'm currently working on
+## Projects I'm currently working on
 + I'm currently working the frontend interface for an energy data bank
 + I'm currently building an E-commerce website